DHTMLX/docs-spreadsheet/docs/api/spreadsheet_addcolumn.md

+---
+sidebar_label: spreadsheet
+title: JavaScript Spreadsheet -
+description: changetext
+---

 addColumn
 ==============

-@short:
-	adds a new column into the spreadsheet
+@short: adds a new column into the spreadsheet

 @params:
 - cell		string			the id of the cell that contains the id of a column that should be added